 Senior Features Writer for Collider, March 2021-Present

-Reviewed the coming of age drama On the Come Up, the evocative drama The Silent Twins, the humorous horror film Barbarian, the historical thriller Burial, the buddy comedy Me Time, the Javier Bardem-led The Good Boss, the immersive documentary about the crisis in the Amazon that is The Territory, the Princess Diana documentary The Princess, the Diane Keaton comedy Mack & Rita, the anime rock ballad Inu-Oh, the grim horror film What Josiah Saw, the sublime Charlotte Colbert debut She Will, the Spirit Award-Winning film 7 Days, the drama adaptation The Forgiven, the documentary Look at Me: XXXTentacion, the new Claire Denis film Both Sides of the Blade, and the horror film X.
+Reviewed the animated experience Entergalactic, the Zac Efron dramedy The Greatest Bear Run Ever, the coming of age drama On the Come Up, the evocative drama The Silent Twins, the humorous horror film Barbarian, the historical thriller Burial, the buddy comedy Me Time, the Javier Bardem-led The Good Boss, the immersive documentary about the crisis in the Amazon that is The Territory, the Princess Diana documentary The Princess, the Diane Keaton comedy Mack & Rita, the anime rock ballad Inu-Oh, the grim horror film What Josiah Saw, the sublime Charlotte Colbert debut She Will, the Spirit Award-Winning film 7 Days, the drama adaptation The Forgiven, the documentary Look at Me: XXXTentacion, the new Claire Denis film Both Sides of the Blade, and the horror film X.

 Assisted in coverage of the 2022 Toronto International Film Festival by reviewing Aftersun, Wendell & Wild, How to Blow Up a Pipeline, The Woman King, R.M.N., Butcher's Crossing, Dalíland, The Wonder, Broker, Sanctuary, My Policeman, and The Menu.